 Decide What Your Critical Priorities Are

-Get clarity on the sequence of steps you need to take, which things have to happen first, such as market research or basic product design, and which things can take place in sequence.
-This will help you husband scarce cash until it’s needed.
-Always remember that the big over-arching priority for now is securing your first paying customers.
+Get clarity on the sequence of steps you need to take, which things have to happen first, such as market research or basic product design, and which things can take place in the sequence.
+This will help you, husband, scarce cash until it’s needed.
+Always remember that the big over-arching priority, for now, is securing your first paying customers.

 - Cut Operating Expenses to the Bone

 Consider following in the footsteps of entrepreneurs (like Amazon’s Jeff Bezos who famously used an old door on trestle legs as his desk) who are great at getting the basics for nothing or very little.
 This frees every spare bit of cash to invest in the critical parts of the business.